-During the three months ended November 30, 2021, we made our initial investment in the amount of \$100,000 in the Quinn River Joint Venture, through our subsidiary, Kealii Okamalu.
-This is part of our planned investment in this entity.
-Of this initial investment, \$7,000 was applied to the first two months' rent under the land lease.
-There was no comparable expense during the second quarter of fiscal 2021.
+During the three months ended February 28, 2022, the non-controlling interest in our investment in the Quinn River Joint Venture, through our subsidiary, Kealii Okamalu was \$5,028.
+This amount is composed primarily of the cost of a land lease.
+There was no comparable expense during the third quarter of fiscal 2021.